CodeBunny09/MySite/README.md

 <u>Day:3</u>
 <p>I was going lazy today in the beginning, and I tried the 5 minutes trick!
 I said to myself that I would do this project for 5 minutes, and YAYYYYY!!!!
 I did it for 1h and 7mins!!!
 I started making the 'Contacts' page!</p>
 <p>In this challenge (<a href="https://www.100daysofcode.com/">100DaysOfCode</a>), I'm gonnna make my own portfolio and blog weebsite.
 Tune in with me for daily updates!!!!</p>

+<u>Day:4</u>
+<p>I was really not in a mood today......
+Started cuntomizing the homepage.
+And I was working on another project simultaniously.
+I feel so overwhelmed now!</p>
+<p>In this challenge (<a href="https://www.100daysofcode.com/">100DaysOfCode</a>), I'm gonnna make my own portfolio and blog weebsite.
+Tune in with me for daily updates!!!!</p>